The 7 most common beard grooming mistakes, and how you can avoid them

-Aside from not washing it at all (because wandering around with the remanence of a lunchtime meal deal in your beard is never a good look), one of the most common beard grooming mistakes comes from washing with the wrong kind of product.
+Aside from not washing it at all (because wandering around with the remanence of a lunchtime meal deal in your beard is never a good look), one of the most common beard grooming mistakes is washing with the wrong kind of product.

 We know what you’re thinking, “surely hair is just hair, right?” and this is actually a really common misconception.
 The skin on your face is much more sensitive than other parts of the body (scalp included), so hair shampoo is likely to leave you with an itchy, irritated face, and in turn, a sad looking beard.
 The same goes for soap or shower gel - it’s a big no from us!

 Opt for a gentle beard wash instead; it will keep everything clean and fresh without upsetting your skin.
 We’d recommend using our bård beard wash every other day or so, giving it a rinse with warm water in-between washes.

 Beard grooming mistake 2: You shave the neckline too high